concord-workflow/bpm/README.md

 - subprocess.

 ## Limitations
-- tasks with TimerBoundaryEvents executed in a separate thread inside of an unbounded Executor
+- tasks with TimerBoundaryEvents executed in a separate thread inside of an unbounded Executor.
+- currently there is an unbound storage for element activation records.
+It is used internally in the engine and can cause large memory footprint in processes with huge amount of looping (hundreds of thousands loops).